 Master both long theoretical answers and fast calculation based problems

 You have to be flexible between solving questions for board exams and NEET.
-Board exams have step-wise marking scheme, you need to write in points, flowcharts and diagrams are part of the answers.
-While in NEET, you just want the answer in shortest possible time with rough calculations.
+Board exams have a step-wise marking scheme, you need to write in points, flowcharts and diagrams are part of the answers.
+While in NEET, you just want the answer in the shortest possible time with rough calculations.

 Till one month before board exam, NEET is your priority during self-study